Premier League: Manchester United's Brentford clash could be off as players, staff test positive for COVID-19

-United halted first-team operations at their Carrington training complex for 24 hours on Monday after several players and staff tested positive for the virus
+Manchester United halted first-team operations at Carrington for 24 hours after several players and staff tested positive for the virus.

-London, United Kingdom: Manchester United are in talks with the Premier League over the potential postponement of Tuesday's match at Brentford after the Old Trafford club became the latest top-flight team to be hit by a coronavirus outbreak.
+London, United Kingdom: Manchester United's English Premier League match at Brentford was postponed Tuesday after a COVID-19 outbreak closed the Old Trafford club's training facility.

+The Premier League took the decision to postpone "based on guidance from medical advisors," said a Manchester United statement issued late Monday.

+The decision comes after United became the latest top-flight team to be hit by a coronavirus outbreak, which forced the closure of their Carrington training complex.

+The Premier League reported 42 new COVID-19 cases on Monday — a record since testing figures started being released in May 2020.

-United halted first-team operations at their Carrington training complex for 24 hours on Monday after several players and staff tested positive for the virus.
+Also on Monday United halted first-team operations at Carrington for 24 hours after several players and staff tested positive for the virus.

-Ralf Rangnick's squad will not travel to London for the match until the outcome of the discussions with the Premier League was known.

-"Given cancellation of training and disruption to the squad, and with the health of players and staff the priority, the club is in discussion with the Premier League whether it is safe for Tuesday's fixture against Brentford to continue, both from a Covid infection and player preparation perspective.
+"Given cancellation of training and disruption to the squad, and with the health of players and staff the priority, the Club requested the match to be rearranged.

-"Team and staff travel to London will be deferred pending the result of that discussion."
+"The Premier League Board took the decision to postpone based on guidance from medical advisors.

+"Manchester United regrets the inconvenience caused to Brentford FC and to the fans of both clubs by COVID-19 ."

 It was reported positive lateral flow tests were returned by a small group of United players and staff on Sunday, with those individuals sent home before the training session began.